rubensworks/rubensworks.net/README.md

 Source code for my personal website: https://www.rubensworks.net

 Built with [Astro](https://astro.build/), TypeScript and Sass.
-The output is fully static and ships no client-side JavaScript.
+The output is fully static.

+The one piece of client-side JavaScript is the author hover card: hovering a co-author's name in a bibliography queries that person's own FOAF profile with [Comunica](https://comunica.dev/), in the browser, and shows what it finds.

 The pages publish structured data about their content — RDFa, microdata and JSON-LD, using `foaf:`, `schema.org`, `bibframe:`, `vivo:`, `org:` and `cert:`.
 That is why the templates